Dodge Monaco: 1966

-For 1966, in the U.S., the Monaco replaced the Custom 880 series and the former Monaco became the Monaco 500.
-The basic Monaco was available in hardtop coupe, four-door (pillarless) hardtop sedan, conventional four-door (pillared) sedan, and four-door station wagon bodystyles.
-In the U.S., the Monaco 500 was available only as a hardtop coupe.
+For the 1966 model year, in the U.S., the Monaco replaced the Custom 880 series, and the former Monaco became the Monaco 500.
+The basic Monaco was available in hardtop coupe, four-door (pillarless) hardtop sedan, conventional four-door (pillared) sedan, and four-door station wagon body styles.
+In the U.S., the Monaco 500 was available only as a two-door hardtop.
 Although there was no convertible in the 1966 U.S. Monaco range, there was in the 1966 Canadian Monaco lineup.
-The Canadian Dodge hung onto the "Monaco" name for the Sport Fury equivalent and Polara 880 for the Fury III competitor.
+The Canadian Dodge used the "Monaco" name for the Sport Fury equivalent and the Polara 880 for the Fury III competitor.

 1967

-For 1967, all full-sized Dodges, the Monaco included, received significant facelifts with all-new exterior sheet metal.
+The 1967 model year full-sized Dodges, the Monaco included, received significant facelifts with all-new exterior sheet metal.
 Chief designer Elwood Engel's work featured generally flat body planes with sharp-edged accent lines.
-The hardtop coupes got new semi-fastback rooflines with reverse-slanted trailing edges on the rear quarter windows.
+The hardtop coupes featured new semi-fastback rooflines with reverse-slanted trailing edges on the rear quarter windows.

 In Canada, the "Monaco" name was applied for 1967 to all of the premium full-sized Dodge cars, replacing the Polara 880 at the top of the Dodge line.
 Taking the Monaco's place as a premium full-size model was the Monaco 500, which was available only as a two-door hardtop and convertible.

 1968

-Marker lights in the fenders and full width tail lights were added.
+Marker lights in the fenders and full-width tail lights were added.
 The Monaco 500 was dropped at the end of the 1968 model year in the United States and at the end of the 1970 model year in Canada.